,

 The first site you will visit on this trek was once the home of a small mining camp and the Pinyon Mountain Mill.
 Ed Holland and Alfred Tingman (an early pioneer of Indio) purchased a two-stamp mill from Baker Iron Works in Los Angeles.
 It was shipped by railroad to Indio, freighted up Pushwalla Canyon, and installed in 1891.

 Interestingly, the mill here was steam-powered.
-The mill processed ore from Holland and Tingman’s Pinyon Mine (see below) and did custom runs for other surrounding mines.
-Ore even came all the way from the Desert Queen Mine for a brief period of time to be crushed here as well.
+It processed ore from Holland and Tingman’s Pinyon Mine (see below) and did custom runs for other surrounding mines.
+For a brief period, ore even came all the way from the Desert Queen Mine.

 Pinyon Well